unifi-utilities/unifios-utilities/on-boot-script/README.md

 iptables -t nat -C POSTROUTING -j MASQUERADE || iptables -t nat -A POSTROUTING -j MASQUERADE
 ```

 # 2. Make the unifios docker container execute this script on startup, this has to be done after every firmware update.
 It does persist through reboots.

+##Automatic
+1. Copy install.sh and install-unifios.sh to your UDM
+2. Execute install.sh

+## Manual
 ```
 podman exec -it unifi-os sh

-ssh root@127.0.1.1 # this is to accept the fingerprint of the udm exit # back to the container shell
 ```
 ### make a script that sshs to the udm and runs on our boot script
 Example: examples/unifi-os-files/udm.sh
 ```
 echo "#!/bin/sh
-ssh root@127.0.1.1 '/mnt/data/on_boot.sh'" > /etc/init.d/udm.sh # 127.0.1.1 always points to the UDM
+ssh -o StrictHostKeyChecking=no root@127.0.1.1 '/mnt/data/on_boot.sh'" > /etc/init.d/udm.sh # 127.0.1.1 always points to the UDM
 ```
 #### make said script executable
 ```